Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Hurricanes vs. Panthers Betting Trends

-- In 45 of 94 matches this season, Carolina and its opponent have combined for more than 5.5 goals.
+- Florida has combined with its opponent to score more than 5.5 goals in 69 of 95 games this season.

-- The Hurricanes have been victorious in 15 of their 25 games when they were listed as a moneyline favorite this season (60.0%).
+- The Hurricanes are 15-10 this season when favored on the moneyline.

-- The Panthers have secured an upset victory in 10, or 71.4%, of the 14 games they have played as an underdog this season.
+- The Panthers have secured an upset victory in 10, or 71.4%, of the 14 games they have played while the underdog this season.

 Hurricanes Player Props